 It’s not new, and don’t confuse it with squalene – which clogs pores and goes rancid fast.

 What is squalane?

-My popular, Daily Face Creams have always offered your skin a nice dose of squalane.
+My popular, Daily Face Cream has always offered your skin a nice dose of squalane.

 Mineral zinc oxide sunscreen is the top sunscreen choice of most skin care experts.

 Expert-after-expert source is now circling around mineral zinc oxide as your best sunscreen choice.
 By expert, I mean dermatologists, makeup artists, and beauty experts, and quality skin-care-product-lines are all recommending mineral, zinc-oxide sunscreens.
 I've always said zinc is the best and my Sheer Strength Pure Physical SPF line is the best of the best!

 That’s because the days of heavy, white chalky mineral sunscreens are behind us.
 Now, the best zinc-oxide sunscreens are lightweight and invisible on your skin.